oscbyspro/DiffableTextViews/README.md

 ### [Algorithms](Sources/DiffableTextViews/Models/State.swift)

-It uses three main algorithms, each with a linear worstand a constant best case.
+It uses three main algorithms, each with a linear worst case and a constant best case.

 |   | Algorithm | Description | Complexity |
 |---|-----------|-------------|------------|